UniversityOfHelsinkiCS/oodikone/README.md

 In a nutshell:
 - Pulls related projects from GitHub
-- Copies default .env files to projects
-- Installs the projects
+- Builds and runs the Dockerized development environment
-- Sets up PostgreSQL and Redis
 - Gets a database dump from production servers
 - Creates the database schema and populates it with the dump